Muddle Earth: CBBC adaptations

 In late 2006, Muddle Earth was adapted as a one-off story for CBBC's Jackanory.
 The Jackanory version covers Englebert the Enormous only for time, with a light reading of the rest of the book towards the end.
 Muddle Earth is read by actor John Sessions and produced and directed by Nick Willing.

 In 2009, the BBC commissioned an animated series of Muddle Earth for broadcast in spring 2010.
 The series consists of 2 seasons of thirteen 11-minute episodes.
-The programme is produced by CBBC (making the programme its first ever in-house long-form animation series as well as the first CBBC programme with music composed by Maurizio Malagnini and performed by the BBC Philharmonic), with animation from the Manchester-based Hullabaloo Studios, and features David Jason as the voice of Randalf.
+The programme is produced by CBBC (making the programme its first ever in-house long-form animation series), with animation from Manchester-based Hullabaloo Studios, music performed by the BBC Philharmonic (the first CBBC programme in which they performed music for) and composed by Maurizio Malagnini, and features David Jason as the voice of Randalf.
 Sarah Muller serves as executive producer.